khakhalin/Ca-Imaging-and-Model-2018/Description_abandoned.md

 Abandoned scripts
 ================================

+### caimaging_process.m

+First attempt to build a comprehensive data analyzer.
+Was superseded by caimaging_structure, and abandoned completely.

 ### caimaging_graph_given_degree
 Tries to build a graph with a given degree distribution, for illustration purposes.
 Doesn't always do a good job.
 Can work both on directed and undirected graphs.